Make a Local Email Spam Filter

 This assumes that you already have a fully working Raspberry Pi with any of the Linux distros available with Systemd as an init service.

-This only works for unmonitored clients such as thunderbird and other offline FOSS applications.
+Note: This only works for unmonitored clients such as thunderbird and other offline FOSS applications.
 I have not tried it on online email clients like Gmail and other proprietary spying websites.

 So, all that asides let’s make a spam filter that filters emails every 10 minute.